curefit/react-crux/readme.md

 ```

 ###MultiSelect Field
-This helps us to select multiple values in List.
+This helps us to select multiple values in List. multiClear will allow us to clear multi values

 ```
 {